LoyolaChicagoBooks/introcs-csharp/rst/cmdline.rst

 Some commands are common between the Windows and Mac shells:

-dir or ls
+dir (Windows) or ls (Mac)
   to list all the files a in the current directory or a named directory.

-.. index:
-   double: command line; cd
+.. index:: command line; cd
+   cd on command line
+   change directory on command line

 cd
   stands for *Change Directory* – you can use this